ash0080/gun.doc.cn/Partials-and-Circular-References-(v.0.1.0).md

 ## Circular References

-Similarly, in you might be familiar with doing something like:
+Similarly, you might be familiar with doing something like:

 ```javascript
 var mark = {